-This proposal will identify target demographics and recommend strategies for the delivery of Moderate and Vigorous Physical Activity to these individuals through sport and physical activity providers.
+This proposal identifies target demographic groups and recommends strategies for the delivery of MVPA to these individuals through sport and physical activity providers.
+This proposal will identify target demographics and recommend strategies for the delivery of MVPA to these individuals through sport and physical activity providers.